 It appears, then, that what separates a job from a hobby isn’t necessarily how regularly it’s performed, but rather it’s the notion of doing it for pleasure, on your own time.
 As for payment, certain hobbies do produce an income.

 Well, at the risk of sounding like a pessimist, I believe that without significant change, this situation won’t be improving anytime soon.
 No matter how much you enjoy something, if you’re forced to do it, it’ll become a chore.
-I love golfing, for example, but if I needed to do it to put food on the table, it wouldn’t be the same.
+I love golfing, for example, but if I needed to do it every day to put food on the table, it wouldn’t be the same.
+In fact, it might feel more like a grind.

-One day it occurred to me that the solution to this burnout epidemic may be to simply turn medicine into a hobby rather than a job; something we enjoy rather than something that virtually enslaves us.
+One day it occurred to me that one of the solutions to this burnout epidemic may be to simply turn medicine into a hobby rather than a job; something we enjoy rather than something that virtually enslaves us.
 But how?

 The way to achieve this is by not having to rely on it financially.
 Financial independence from medicine is possible for doctors – just look at doctors like the White Coat Investor or Physician on Fire.
-Each says they practice medicine because they enjoy it and they’re not ready to give it up yet.
-Based on my own income report, I’m getting close to that point as well.
+Each says they practice medicine because they enjoy it and they’re not ready to give it up fully yet.
+Based on my own income reports, I’m happy to say I’m there as well.

 But how does that happen?
 Well, it all begins with smart financial decisions made early in your career, like saving aggressively and investing wisely.
 I’ve seen doctors make clever investments in the stock market or real estate (or both) and achieve this “medicine as hobby” status.